 In Africa, women have a long history of bringing under control obstacles to keep their heads above the water.
-So, it comes as no surprise whenever African women are recognized and decorated across the continent and globe for performing brilliantly well in their various fields of endeavour.
-In Kenya for instance, a list of national media sensations will not be complete if Julie Gichuru is missing on such list.
+So, it comes as no surprise whenever African women are recognized and decorated across the continent and globe for performing brilliantly well in their various fields of endeavor.
+In Kenya for instance, a list of national media sensations will not be complete if Julie Gichuru is missing on such a list.
 A renowned entrepreneur and media Personality, Gichuru has a stake in more than three booming business sectors in Kenya.

 In addition to being the most successful female TV presenter in Kenya, she is also one of the most influential female personalities in the East African country.
 To her credit, Gichuru has earned great respect as an acclaimed journalist and brand ambassador for many charity organizations in Kenya and Africa at large.

 In this article, we’ll bring to light everything you need to know about this iconic media star, including lesser-known facts that you can’t find elsewhere.